 Histamine, a biogenic amine, is an important signaling molecule involved in several physiological and pathological processes in the human body.
 It exerts its effect by interacting with four distinct receptor subtypes: H1, H2, H3, and H4.
-The H1 receptor is one of these subtypes that has attracted substantial research due to its role in allergic reactions and its association with a variety of clinical disorders.1 The H1 receptor is found in various tissues and cell types, such as adrenal medulla, chondrocytes, dendritic cells, endothelial cells, liver cells, lymphocytes, muscle cells, nerve cells, respiratory epithelial cells, and vascular smooth muscle cells.^{2,3} The modulation of H1 receptors is particularly significant, as it directly influences the pathophysiology of allergic responses,4 inflammation,5 and other histamine-mediated conditions, making it a critical target for therapeutic intervention.3
+The H1 receptor is one of these subtypes that has attracted substantial research due to its role in allergic reactions and its association with a variety of clinical disorders.1 The H1 receptor is found in various tissues and cell types, such as adrenal medulla, chondrocytes, dendritic cells, endothelial cells, liver cells, lymphocytes, muscle cells, nerve cells, respiratory epithelial cells, and vascular smooth muscle cells.^{2,3} The modulation of H, receptors is particularly significant, as it directly influences the pathophysiology of allergic responses,4 inflammation,5 and other histamine-mediated conditions, making it a critical target for therapeutic intervention.3

-In general, the H1 receptor is primarily associated with the Gq protein, which activates phospholipase C to raise inositol phosphates and intracellular calcium levels; the H2 receptor interacts with the Gs protein, which stimulates cyclic adenosine monophosphate (cAMP) synthesis; and the H3 receptor and H4 receptor signal through the Gi/o proteins.6
+In general, the $\rm H_1$ receptor is primarily associated with the Gq protein, which activates phospholipase C to raise inositol phosphates and intracellular calcium levels; the $\rm H_2$ receptor interacts with the Gs protein, which stimulates cyclic adenosine monophosphate (cAMP) synthesis; and the $\rm H_3$ receptor and $\rm H_4$ receptor signal through the Gi/o proteins.

-Smooth muscle cells, endothelial cells, and immune cells are the most common sites of H_1 receptor expression.7 Activation of H_1 receptors causes a variety of cellular responses, including increased vascular permeability, vasodilation, bronchoconstriction, pruritus, and the production of pro-inflammatory mediators such as histamine, leukotrienes, and prostaglandins.^{8,9} These reactions help to develop allergic disorders, including allergic rhinitis, asthma, and atopic dermatitis.2
+Smooth muscle cells, endothelial cells, and immune cells are the most common sites of H_1 receptor expression.
+Activation of H_1 receptors causes a variety of cellular responses, including increased vascular permeability, vasodilation, bronchoconstriction, pruritus, and the production of pro-inflammatory mediators such as histamine, leukotrienes, and prostaglandins.
+These reactions help to develop allergic disorders, including allergic rhinitis, asthma, and atopic dermatitis.
+Considering the prevalence of these conditions, effective modulation of H_1 receptors is essential for improving patient outcomes and quality of life.